Karen Pence Just Introduced 15,000 to 20,000 Bees to the VP Residence

 Here are some things I know about Second Lady Karen Pence: She prepared for husband Mike Pence’s marriage proposal by carrying a small gold cross engraved with the word “yes” in her purse for when the moment came.
 He calls her “mother” and is not allowed to eat alone with any women who are not her.
 She once ran a company called That’s My Towel!
 Charm that sold towel charms, which is an accessory that is exactly what it sounds like.
-And she just introduced 15,000 to 20,000 bees to the Vice-President’s residence in Washington, D.C.
+And she just introduced 15,000 to 20,000 bees to the Vice President’s residence in Washington, D.C.

 Yes, reader: bees!!!